Trauma Therapy Calgary

 Can’t make it to the office?
 No problem

 We offer both in-person and online trauma counselling through a secure, confidential video platform.
-When you reach out, just let us know what feels right for you—we’ll take care of the rest.
+When you reach out, just let us know what feels right for you.
+We’ll take care of the rest.

-Frequently Asked Questions
+Frequently Asked Questions About Trauma Therapy in Calgary

 How does trauma therapy work?